MakeSchool-Tutorials/Quick-Draw-Emoji-Tutorial/P00-Getting-Started/content.md

 All of the work you'll do in this tutorial will be inside of `app/model.py` and require only a basic familiarity with programming to complete the project and gain an initial understanding of Machine Learning.
 Even if you are not already familiar with Python, the syntax will be easy to pick up as you go.

-The full program consists of a Flask Python server as the backend, an interactive drawing canvas using JavaScript and the p5.js library, and the sklean Python library for the Machine Learning functionality.
+The full program consists of a Flask Python server as the backend, an interactive drawing canvas using JavaScript and the p5.js library, and the sklearn Python library for the Machine Learning functionality.
 More experienced programmers can dive into those parts of code in the stretch challenges at the end of the tuturial.

-## `app/model.py`
+## File Descriptions

+### app/model.py

 ```python
 ### IMPORT HELPERS ###